 *Tuition includes room, & meals.

 *Lab Fees, weekend stays, and airport transportation fees are not included are are additional.

 *Commuter (where applicable) includes lunch.
-Lab Fees, weekend stays, or airport transportation are not included are are additional.
+Lab Fees, weekend stays, or airport transportation are not included and are additional.

 **Tuition for Boot Camps, such as College Audition Boot Camp tuition does not include room and meals or airport transportation.

 ***Locations, Prices, Dates, Directors, and Faculty subject to change without notice.